-Located in Tonantzintla, Puebla, the National Institute of Astrophysics, Optics and Electronics (INAOE) was founded by presidential decree on November 11, 1971.
+Located in Tonantzintla, Puebla, the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE) was founded by presidential decree on November 11, 1971.
 It is a decentralized organization that focuses on public interest, it also has judicial independence and assets of its own.

-The INAOE is part of a long standing scientific tradition which dates back to 1942, when Luis Enrique Erro founded the National Astrophysics Observatory of Tonantzintla.
-Tonantzintla is an ideal location for an observatory because it has clear skies during the night (all year long) and a strategic geographical position.
-It also has very little luminous pollution, a quality that the country’s capital doesn’t possess.
-This spot was chosen according to strict quality standards.
+The INAOE is part of a long-standing scientific tradition which dates back to 1942, when Luis Enrique Erro founded the Observatorio Astrofísico Nacional de Tonantzintla.
+This town, Tonantzintla, is an ideal location for an observatory because of clear skies during the night and a strategic geographical position.
+It also has very little light pollution, a quality that Mexico’s capital doesn’t possess.

-This observatory paved the way to modern astrophysics in Mexico and Latin America, (at the inauguration of the observatory there was a Schmidt Camera.)
-Important astronomers have worked at the Astrophysics Observatory of Tonantzintla, among them: founder Luis Enrique Erro, Dr. Guillermo Haro, Prof. Luis Rivera Terrazas and astronomer Enrique Chavira (among others).
-The observatory has crossed borders within the scientific field in our country.
+The observatory paved the way to modern astrophysics in México and Latin America (at the inauguration of the observatory there was a Schmidt Camera).
+Important astronomers have worked at the Observatorio Astrofísico Nacional de Tonantzintla, among them: founder Luis Enrique Erro, Guillermo Haro, Luis Rivera Terrazas, and astronomer Enrique Chavira.
+The observatory has helped the country to bridge international scientific borders.

-The INAOE has a collection of over 15,000 astro-fotographic plates obtained from the Schmidt Camera from different sky regions, mainly the following constellations: Orion, Taurus, Cancer, Scorpius, Sagittarius, Ursa Major and Ursa Minor, among others.
+The INAOE has a collection of over 15,000 photographic plates obtained from the Schmidt Camera from different sky regions, mainly from within the following constellations: Orion, Taurus, Cancer, Scorpius, Sagittarius, Ursa Major, and Ursa Minor, among others.

-Many discoveries were made with this camera, the most important one is the discovery of Herbig-Haro objects, which are considered star formation indicators.
-Novaes and supernovaes were also discovered along with blue galaxies and countless flare stars, as well as the Haro-Chavira comet -discovered in 1954 in the Taurus region-.
+Many discoveries were made with this camera.
+The most important is the discovery of Herbig-Haro objects, which are considered star formation indicators.
+Novae and supernovae were also discovered along with blue galaxies and countless flare stars, as well as the Haro-Chavira comet, discovered in 1954 in the Taurus region.

-The Optics Doctorate program started in 1984 and the Electronics Doctorate programs started in 1993, along with the Astrophysics Masters and Doctorate studies programs.
-The Computer Science Masters and Doctorate program was created in 1998.
+The Optics Doctorate program started in 1984 and the Electronics Doctorate program started in 1993, along with the Astrophysics Master and Doctorate studies programs.
+The Computer Science Master and Doctorate programs were created in 1998.

-Full dedication is expected of our students so that they can develop their abilities and create an excellent work environment.
-The INAOE provides them with work areas, labs, computers and supports them in all efforts to win scholarships in national institutes and in other parts of the world.
+Full dedication is expected of our students so they can develop their abilities and create an excellent work environment.
+The INAOE provides them with work areas, labs, computers, and supports them in all efforts to merit scholarships as visiting students at other national and international institutes.

 Address: Luis Enrique Erro # 1, Tonantzintla, Puebla, Mexico | Tel: (222) 266.31.00 | Contact: firstname.lastname@example.org | Fax: 247.25.80